alexander-leitch/voke.one/README.md

 # Social Tech & Portraits Website

+## Built with Google Antigravity

+This project was collaboratively built using Google Antigravity, an advanced agentic coding assistant.
+The development process was driven by natural language prompts, allowing for rapid iteration and refinement.

+### Prompt History

+The following prompts were used to guide the creation and evolution of this project:

+1.  **Initial Concept**: "Create a personal website for me.
+It needs to be a mix of 'Social Tech' and 'Portraits'.
+I want a landing page that shows off my tech side but also has a gallery of my portraits."
+2.  **Image Customization**: "The images are still bad.
+Can I upload images to be used"
+3.  **Debugging**: "I renamed them but the one image is broken now"
+4.  **Project Restructuring**: "Please move the code to the root of the project."
+5.  **Documentation**: "Please create a README.md file with details about how this project was created"

+---

+## Project Description

 This project is a personal website combining a "Social Tech" aesthetic with a professional portrait gallery.
 It was created to showcase a dual persona: "The Professional" and "The Creative".

 ## Project Creation